Jerry Johnston: Pastor

-The elders of the church stated that even while the church was current in its monthly payments, Regions Bank accelerated the mortgage maturity from 30 to five years due to the 2008 banking crisis and demanded the full payment of the loan.
+The elders of the church stated that even while the church was current in its monthly payments, Regions Bank accelerated the mortgage maturity from 30 to five years due to the 2008 financial crisis and demanded the full payment of the loan.
 The elder board said that AG Financial made a cash offer to Regions Bank to finance First Family Church's mortgage, but Regions Bank rejected the offer.
-Regions Financial Bank had not yet repaid the 2008 TARP (Troubled Asset Relief Program) loan from the federal government when it sold First Family Church’s loan to Blue Valley School District.
-The bank paid back its $3.5 billion in the spring of 2012.
-2011 marked a dramatic increase of church property foreclosures; 138 churches were sold by banks compared to just 24 in 2008.
+Regions Financial Bank had not yet repaid the 2008 TARP (Troubled Asset Relief Program) loan from the federal government when it sold First Family Church's loan to Blue Valley School District.
+On September 5, 2011, Jerry Johnston announced the church was losing its building.
+On September 11, 2011, First Family Church building closed its doors.
+T The church started hosting services at Olathe East High School and changed its name to New Day Church Kansas City.he bank paid back its $3.5 billion in the spring of 2012.
 The church closed in September 2012.

+Recognition

+In 1998, Johnston delivered Liberty University's baccalaureate speech, and Liberty Baptist Theological Seminary awarded Johnston an honorary Doctor of Divinity degree.